IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 #### 2:3.Y1.5.1 Security Audit Considerations

-This transaction is associated with a Patient-Care-Episode ATNA Trigger Event on both the Sender and the Receiver.
+This transaction is associated with a Patient-Record-event ATNA Trigger Event on both the Sender and the Receiver.